-Our Winnebago View Suspension Upgrades
+Our Winnebago View Class C Suspension Upgrades

 This blog article contains affiliate links.
 We receive a small commission at no extra cost to you so we can continue to create more helpful free content.
 Thank you, we appreciate your support!

 One of the first things we noticed when driving our Winnebago View was the terrible body roll when traversing in and out of parking lots or around sharp corners on the road.

-Hellwig sway bar reduces body roll so you benefit from better vehicle control and greatly improved cornering traction for safer driving and cornering capabilities.
-Fast easy bolt on installation backed with a lifetime warranty.
-This Hellwig sway bar is engineered and developed for our View’s application and includes high tech polyurethane bushings.
+It’s a fast easy bolt-on installation backed with a lifetime warranty.
+The Hellwig sway bar is engineered and developed for our Winnebago View’s application.
+And it includes high tech polyurethane bushings.
 It has high quality 4140 chrome moly spring steel.
-This prescribed sway bar cost about $225.
+This prescribed sway bar for our Mercedes Benz chassis cost about $225.

 The results are quite noticable.
 The new sway bar reduced the body roll to a manageable and more subdued level.
-This upgrade combined with careful, slow entry and exit into parking lots and driveways allows our View to navigate these with much less anxiety.
+This upgrade still requires careful, slow entry and exit into parking lots and driveways.
+But, it allows our View to navigate these with much less anxiety.

 The second part of our Winnebago View suspension modification is the front and rear springs.
-Now, the part number for the SumoSprings is dictated by the weight of your motorhome and the type of ride you desire.
-We chose the black SumoSprings made specifically for the Mercedes Benz chassis.
+Now, the part number for the Sumo Springs is dictated by the weight of your motorhome and the type of ride you desire.
+We chose the black SumoSprings made specifically for our Winnebago View’s Mercedes Benz chassis.

 They are maintenance free, do not leak air, and do not require air-lines or compressors.
-SumoSprings are manufactured in a variety of heights, diameters and densities to support multiple front and rear applications.
+Sumo Springs are manufactured in a variety of heights, diameters and densities to support multiple front and rear applications.

-The new SumoSprings on the left (photo above) are a manufactured compressed rubber block that take the place of the original factory bump stops.
+The SumoSprings on the left (photo above) are a manufactured compressed rubber block that take the place of the original factory bump stops.